difaeai/DifaeAi/src/app/api/ip-camera/windows-agent/README.md

 ## Behaviour

 1. Generates a new `bridgeId` and stores a record in the `cameraBridgeAgents` Firestore collection with status `pending`.
-2. Copies the shared agent executable, writes the per-camera `config.json`, then uses the `zip` CLI to archive the files.
+2. Copies the shared agent executable, writes the per-camera `config.json`, then packages the files into a zip archive in-memory.
 3. Uploads the archive to Cloud Storage (bucket determined by `WINDOWS_AGENT_BUCKET` or `FIREBASE_STORAGE_BUCKET`).
 4. Updates the Firestore document with status `ready`, the storage path and the signed download URL.